ChristopherLi05/CSC207-Project/README.md

 In the leaderboard, you are able to see the top scores and the username of the players who achieved those scores.

 ## Feedback
+Any feedback is welcomed!
+Please fill out [this Google Form](https://forms.gle/2dxpigfPianYNCdE8) to submit your feedback.

 ## Contributions
+Any contribution is welcomed too!
+To contribute, please make a fork of this repository and make your edits there.
+Next, create a merge request with clear comments on what changes were made.